TheStaticMage/firebot-rate-limiter/README.md

 #### Step 1: Create an advanced bucket

-1. Ensure that advanced buckets are enabled.
-If you see a RATE LIMITER option in the left frame of Firebot, you're good.
-Otherwise, go to Settings > Scripts > Manage Startup Scripts, click Edit next to Rate Limiter, check Enable Advanced Buckets, and save.
-Restart Firebot if needed.

-2. From the left frame, under "Custom", click on RATE LIMITER.
+1. From the left frame, under "Custom", click on RATE LIMITER.

-3. Add a new bucket with these settings: Start Tokens = 100, Max Tokens = 100, Refill Rate = 1 (this gives 1 token per minute of passive refill).
+2. Add a new bucket with these settings: Start Tokens = 100, Max Tokens = 100, Refill Rate = 1 (this gives 1 token per minute of passive refill).
 Leave the persistence options unchecked.
 Save this bucket.

 #### Step 2: Add effects to your cheer alert (in this order)